andymckay/mobile-codes/README.rst

 https://github.com/deactivated/python-iso3166/

-I then added in MCC codes based on the Wikipedia page:
+But also has the MCC codes based on the Wikipedia page:

 http://en.wikipedia.org/wiki/List_of_mobile_country_codes